2026-27 ENROLLMENT

 When open enrollment closes, we will determine whether there are enough available slots for all of the prospective students.
 If the number of prospective students per grade-level exceeds the number of available spaces, we will hold a lottery.
 See below for details.

-Applications will begin online on February 16, 2026.
-Open enrollment will run from February 16-March 16.
+Applications open online typically in February, and this open enrollment period runs for a period usually through mid-March.
 Families submit applications online during this period.
+For the 2026-27 school year this open enrollment period was February 16-March 16, 2026.
 Applications do not carry over from year to year and families must re-apply each year if they did not secure a spot.
 A student may enter kindergarten if their chronological age will be five years on or before September 1 of the year of entering kindergarten.
 There are no exceptions to this rule.

 Once open enrollment closes, we will determine whether there are enough available slots for all of the prospective students.
 If the number of prospective students per grade-level exceeds the number of available spaces, we will hold a lottery.
 The lottery process randomly selects students to fill the available number of student spots.
 The lottery will is open to the public and will also be live-streamed.
 The lottery selection date is scheduled for Wednesday, March 25.
 The lottery is complete only once every applicant from that year’s lottery has been pulled.
 This determines the order of our waitlist.